ikunetwork/WhitePaper/README.md

 **Figure A: Return on Investment in Pharma R&D**
 ![Return on Investment in Pharma RD](https://github.com/ikunetwork/WhitePaper/raw/master/ReturnOnInvestmentOnPharmaRD.png)

-Compound this with pharma R&D spend never outpacing non-R&D spend i.e. marketing, etc. in any given year since ~1990.[8](./#f8) We also see a decrease in medical research funding from the U.S. National Institute of Health.[9](./#f9) See Figure B:
+Compounded with pharma R&D spend never outpacing non-R&D spend i.e. marketing, etc. in any given year since ~1990.[8](./#f8) We also see a decrease in medical research funding from the U.S. National Institute of Health.[9](./#f9) See Figure B:

 **Figure B: NIH Funding 2003-2015** ![NIH Funding 2003-2015](https://github.com/ikunetwork/WhitePaper/raw/master/NIH%20Annual%20SPend.png)